Marketplace overview

 Benefits

-• Unified search experience: Find the perfect publisher or inventory package with an intelligent search that goes beyond names and descriptions.
+• Unified search experience: Find the perfect publisher, inventory package, central partner deal, or private deal with an intelligent search that goes beyond names and descriptions.
 Search across audience and contextual information for more accurate results.

 • All-in-one marketplace: The Marketplace navigation consolidates many functions into one unified structure.